Special Educational Needs (SEND) Information Report

 - Put in place relevant intervention or support

-- If necessary, refer on to a specialist service such the Schools and Community Psychology service, Speech and Language therapy of Child and Adolescent mental health service.
+- If necessary, refer on to a specialist service such as the Schools and Community Psychology service or Child and Adolescent mental health service.

 - We will review the young person’s progress and assess whether the support or intervention has been successful and whether further support is necessary.